 31st Annual Conference

-Meet with like-minded professionals from across the globe at the IADMS 31st Annual Conference, to be held in October 2021.
+Meet with like-minded professionals from across the globe at the IADMS 31st Annual Conference, to be held on October 21-24, 2021.
 Join us for an innovative virtual and in-person experience that will highlight advances in the field of dance medicine and science, and look at the impact of COVID on the world of dance.
 Sign up for the IADMS email list to receive updates regularly about this exciting event!

 Interested in learning more about the dance scene in Denver?

 Tour de Force celebrates the spirit of unity, inclusion, and diversity in Denver's dance scene as three companies, Colorado Ballet, Cleo Parker Robinson Dance, and Wonderbound, unite to create contemporary works.
 This behind-the-scenes story takes us into the world of ballet where three choreographers, Cleo Parker Robinson, Garrett Ammon, and Amy Seiwert, create new and compelling works of art that come to life on stage.
 This production is co-presented by the Sans Souci Festival of Dance Cinema and the Colorado Chautauqua.
 Purchase your ticket here to view this inspiring production!

 The Call for Presentations is posted online and sent to the IADMS constituency in the January prior to the IADMS Annual Conference.
 Presentations are to be submitted by March 1 via the IADMS Abstract Submission System.
 Presentation formats include posters, lectures, interactive forums, practical workshops, and movement sessions.